Tequila Body Shots

 The inciting incident occurs at 11 minutes when Johnny meets a woman who challenges his casual approach to relationships, or a betrayal/revelation exposes the hollowness of the group's lifestyle, forcing them to confront what they're avoiding..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Johnny or the protagonist decides to pursue something real, choosing vulnerability over safety, committing to a relationship or confronting the truth about their behavior., moving from reaction to action.
+This shows the protagonist's commitment to Johnny or the protagonist decides to pursue something real, choosing vulnerability over safety, committing to a relationship or confronting the truth about their behavior., moving from reaction to action.

 The Collapse moment at 70 minutes (75% through) represents the emotional nadir.
 Here, The protagonist loses the relationship that mattered most, a friendship ends permanently, or they hit rock bottom in their self-destructive spiral.
-The death of innocence and the illusion that they could have both worlds., reveals the protagonist at their lowest point.
+The death of innocence and the illusion that they could have both worlds., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Armed with self-awareness and genuine remorse, the protagonist makes a choice to change for real this time—not for someone else, but because they finally understand what kind of person they want to be., demonstrating the transformation achieved throughout the journey.